18 March 2025

 If you have solar panels, pairing them with your EV charger can further reduce your energy costs and carbon footprint.

 While the EV home charger installation cost varies, the benefits far outweigh the initial investment.
-With greater convenience, savings, and efficiency, a home charger ensures you get the most out of your electric vehicle.
+With greater convenience, savings, and efficiency, a home charger ensures you get the most out of powering up at home with EV chargers.

 At KDEC, we make the process simple and hassle-free.
 Our team of experts will help you choose the right charger and provide professional installation to get you up and running.